Measurement of differential $t$-channel single top (anti)quark production cross-sections at 13 TeV with the ATLAS detector: Results

 In this EFT interpretation, constraints on the contribution from the four-quark operator \Oqq~\cite{Buckley:2016} are set.
 The relevant operators, expressed in the Warsaw basis~\cite{Grzadkowski_2010}, are

 The \(q\) denote weak-isospin doublets and $ijkl\in {1,2,3}$ are the quark generation indices.
 All contributing four-quark processes depend solely on a linear combination of Wilson coefficients

 where $Q$ represents the doublet of the third quark generation, therefore the four-quark interaction is fully characterised by \Oqq.
 There are two other dimension-6 operators which can alter single-top production and interfere with the SM diagrams at LO, namely $O_{\Phi Q}^3$ and $O_{tW}$ \cite{TOPQ-2020-17}.
 They are not considered in this interpretation, i.e. their respective Wilson coefficients are set to zero.
 The operator \Oqq leads to non-SM single top-quark production, as illustrated in \Fig{\ref{fig:Feynman_EFT_tchan}}, for example via the process \(b+u\rightarrow t+d\).
+Other possible processes like \(d+u\rightarrow t+b\) and variants containing antiquarks and/or quarks of the second generation are considered in the EFT interpretation.
 Top quarks produced in this way feature different angular distributions and transverse momentum spectra than those produced according to the SM.

 For large absolute values of \Cqq, the number of single top quarks and top antiquarks produced with a high transverse momentum is expected to increase.
 Therefore, the high-\pT region of the spectra provides a high sensitivity to \Cqq.
 Since the radiation of additional jets leads to increased jet-\pT, this analysis is not optimised for a high sensitivity to \Cqq, as the event selection requires candidate events to contain exactly two jets.
 Nevertheless, the differential cross-sections as a function of \pTt or \pTtbar are measured for high transverse momenta of up to 500 \GeV, making an interpretation feasible.